thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 You have heard...
 'An eye for an eye and a tooth for a tooth' ...
 But whoever slaps you on your right cheek, turn the other to him also (v38-39)

 You have heard...
-'You shall love your neighbor and hate your enemy.'
+'You shall love your neighbour and hate your enemy.'
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you and pray for those who spitefully use you and persecute you (v43-45)